gluser1357/eclipseissues/readme.txt

 - run CoreMain					-> ok
 - run CoreTest					-> ok
-- core > Run As JUnit Test		-> ok (with WARNING: Unknown module: gluser1357.tester specified to --add-reads) (NOTE: The warning only comes if gluser1357.tester has a module-info) (in case of problems try to delete it because tester is only thought as scope=test dependency with module path tweaked by Eclipse)
+- core > Run As JUnit Test		-> ok (with WARNING: Unknown module: gluser1357.tester specified to --add-reads)

 - run ProjectMain				-> ok
 - run ProjectTest				-> ok (with WARNING: Unknown module: gluser1357.tester specified to --add-reads)